GAS: Generating Fast and Accurate Surrogate Models for Autonomous Vehicle Systems: Example

 \subsection{Results}

 \paragraph{Accuracy.} Figure~\ref{fig:ex:cdf} shows a comparison of the heading and distance distributions after 100 time steps.
 The X~Axis shows the variable value and the Y~Axis shows the cumulative probability.
-The green and red plots show the distributions estimated using MCS and \NAME{}, respectively.
-We compare the \NAME{} and MCS distributions using the Kolmogorov-Smirnov (KS) statistic, which is a conservative measure of distribution similarity, and the Wasserstein metric.
-Figure~\ref{fig:ex:ks} shows how the KS statistic evolves over time.
-The X~Axis shows time steps and the Y~Axis shows the KS statistic.
-The low KS statistic value indicates good correlation between the two distributions at all times.
-The Wasserstein metric also remains below 0.02.
+The blue solid and red dashed plots show the distributions estimated using MCS and \NAME{}, respectively.
+We compare the \NAME{} and MCS distributions using the Kolmogorov-Smirnov (KS) statistic and the Wasserstein metric.
+Figure~\ref{fig:ex:wass} shows how the Wasserstein metric evolves over time.
+The X~Axis shows time steps and the Y~Axis shows the Wasserstein metric.
+The low Wasserstein metric value indicates good correlation between the two distributions at all times.
+The KS statistic also remains below 0.14.
 Figure~\ref{fig:ex:safeProb} shows the probability of remaining in a safe state over time.
 The X~Axis shows time steps and the Y~Axis shows the probability of remaining safe.
-The shaded region around each plot shows the 95\% bootstrap confidence interval.
-We use the t-test to check if the safe state probabilities are similar.
-The t-test passes for 99 of 100 time steps, indicating high similarity.
+The shaded regions show the 95\% bootstrap confidence interval.
+Around each plot, the bootstrap confidence interval indicates the variation that can occur as a result of sampling error.
+As \NAME{} evaluates $M_\mathit{GPC}$ for $10\times$ more samples than $M_V$, its confidence interval is smaller.
+We use the t-test to check if the safe state probabilities are similar: it passes for 99 of 100 time \mbox{steps, indicating high similarity.}

-\paragraph{Time.} \NAME{} is 2.3x faster than MCS.
-MCS required 19.5~hours on our hardware.
-Gathering the training data for the perception model required 8.5~hours on our hardware.
+\paragraph{Time.} \NAME{} is 2.3x faster than MCS on our hardware.
+MCS required 19.5~hours.
+Gathering the training data for the perception model required 8.5~hours.
 The time required for training the perception model, constructing the polynomial approximation with GPC, and using the GPC approximation was negligible in comparison ($<1$ minute).
-Increasing the number of samples or the number of time steps would further increase the gap between the two methods.
+Increasing the number of samples or the number of time steps would further increase the gap between the two methods, since the time required to construct the perception model is a one-time cost.

-\paragraph{Conclusion.} These results jointly indicate that \NAME{} gives us a faster, accurate replacement for MCS of this autonomous corn row navigation model.